torvalds/linux/Documentation/virt/hyperv/coco.rst

 Paravisor Effects
 -----------------
-Running in paravisor mode affects the following areas of generic Linux kernel CoCo VM functionality:
+Running in paravisor mode affects the following areas of generic GNU/Linux kernel CoCo VM functionality:

 * Initial guest memory setup.
 When a new VM is created in paravisor mode, the paravisor runs first and sets up the guest physical memory as encrypted.
-The guest Linux does normal memory initialization, except for explicitly marking appropriate ranges as decrypted (shared).
-In paravisor mode, Linux does not perform the early boot memory setup steps that are particularly tricky with AMD SEV-SNP in fully-enlightened mode.
+The guest GNU/Linux does normal memory initialization, except for explicitly marking appropriate ranges as decrypted (shared).
+In paravisor mode, GNU/Linux does not perform the early boot memory setup steps that are particularly tricky with AMD SEV-SNP in fully-enlightened mode.

 * #VC/#VE exception handling.
-In paravisor mode, Hyper-V configures the guest CoCo VM to route #VC and #VE exceptions to VMPL 0 and the L1 VM, respectively, and not the guest Linux.
-Consequently, these exception handlers do not run in the guest Linux and are not a required enlightenment for a Linux guest in paravisor mode.
+In paravisor mode, Hyper-V configures the guest CoCo VM to route #VC and #VE exceptions to VMPL 0 and the L1 VM, respectively, and not the guest GNU/Linux.
+Consequently, these exception handlers do not run in the guest GNU/Linux and are not a required enlightenment for a GNU/Linux guest in paravisor mode.

 * CPUID flags.
 Both AMD SEV-SNP and Intel TDX provide a CPUID flag in the guest indicating that the VM is operating with the respective hardware support.
-While these CPUID flags are visible in fully-enlightened CoCo VMs, the paravisor filters out these flags and the guest Linux does not see them.
+While these CPUID flags are visible in fully-enlightened CoCo VMs, the paravisor filters out these flags and the guest GNU/Linux does not see them.
-  Throughout the Linux kernel, explicitly testing these flags has mostly been eliminated in favor of the cc_platform_has() function, with the goal of abstracting the differences between SEV-SNP and TDX.
+  Throughout the GNU/Linux kernel, explicitly testing these flags has mostly been eliminated in favor of the cc_platform_has() function, with the goal of abstracting the differences between SEV-SNP and TDX.
 But the cc_platform_has() abstraction also allows the Hyper-V paravisor configuration